vinc/littlewing/README.md

 Little Wing
 ===========

-A chess engine written in Rust.
+Someday this will be a chess engine written in Rust.

 Usage